toamber2/apocalyptica/README.md

-# apocalyptica
+#Project Name
 Fansite for Finnish musical group Apocalyptica
-#Project Name

 ##UX
 The application is designed with the teen and adult fans of the Finnish symphonic metal band Apocalyptica in mind.
-Fans can read about the band's history and bios of each current member, see photos of the group, watch footage of a concert and check the touring schedule.
+Fans can read about the band's history and bios of each current member, see photos of the group, watch footage of a concert, see the discography and check the touring schedule.

 This project is a responsive 4-page static website made with Bootstrap 4.
 Features include embedded YouTube video, contact form, photo gallery, and tables of tour dates, discography and member information.